 The key here is being able to replicate these results every time.
 We’ve exhaustively tested our enzymes with different oil types, in different quantities and on an industrial scale, and saw consistent performance for both yield increase and reaching required phosphorus specifications.
 We have labs in every key region and can show these results to customers.

 It’s a big undertaking to bring new technology into a plant, so we’ve structured our support network of application experts and labs to ease the process of conducting a plant trial.
 We work very closely with customers to make our enzymes work in their specific environment, and we’re committed to showing them the results.
-We also check other important ‘boxes’; for example, although Purifine® PLA1 is a new enzyme, it’s already approved for use in key countries including Brazil, Argentina, the US and China.
+We also check other important ‘boxes’; for example, although Purifine® PLA1 is a new enzyme, it has already been broadly approved, including Brazil, Argentina, the US and China.

 Customers can send a sample to our labs, where we analyze the composition of the oil to define a customized trial set-up specifically for them, and so maximize the likelihood of a first-time-right trial.